Ultimate Software: Plenty Of Growth And No Disaster

 The CEO of this company is clearly someone with a sales background and remains focused on growth.
 He explicitly said during the course of the conference call that if it came to a choice between growth and profitability, he would choose growth.
 The company does carefully track and manage to revenue per month per employee which is a proxy for operating margins - and it continues to rise.
 But the company will spend what it takes to achieve 20%-plus revenue growth targets into the foreseeable future.

 The company mentioned that it "over-hired" in the second half of last year and that its hiring will be at a slower cadence this year.
 So, to some extent, the comparisons that I am presenting here are known to have some element of excess costs.
 The other thing to know about this company is that it capitalizes software development costs which have tended, over time, to increase reported profitability.
-All of the comparisons below are based on GAAP which reflect real spending.
-I will comment below on stock based compensation.
+All of the comparisons below are based on GAAP, which reflect real spending.
+I will comment below on stock-based compensation.

 For the year, the company reported gross margins of 61.5%.
 That is more or less comparable to year earlier gross margins.
 In Q4, gross margins declined 50 bps year on year, primarily because of early hiring in the services area.